heavenwing/go-project-template/webapi/README.md

 - |- const.go // this file contains all global constants definitions

+- |- setting.go //[optional] this file contains all configuration public vairables and loader functions, if setting is not complex

-- |- utils.go // this file contains all utility function definitions
+- |- utils.go // this file contains all utility functions definitions

 |= handler //handler folder contains all webapi hanlder code files

-- |- common.go // this file contains all common functions and vairables in the package
+- |- common.go // this file contains all common local functions and vairables in the package

-- |- const.go // this file contains all constants in the package
+- |- const.go // this file contains all local constants in the package

 - |- model.go // this file contains all model type definitions in the handler package